 But it proved not to be quite that simple.
 Just in case we’d made the grave mistake of thinking doing the right thing was as easy as doing the wrong thing, the leaders of our church youth group asked us to stand up in front of all our peers at the Friday night youth service and apologise to everyone for what we’d done.
 Right after vomiting from the sheer horror, we agreed to do so.
 We explained to everyone how we fully intended to marry and make a family together, and we thought the speech was going quite well, when the oh-so-very-compassionate assistant youth pastor stood up and remarked “Well, we’ll just see how it goes, won’t we?”
 Nice.

 Getting everyone’s approval was was clearly going to be more difficult than we’d thought.
 Ever hopeful for the blessing of our church on our relationship, right after our lovely little baby was born we brought him to our church to ask our pastor if we could have a public church dedication.
 We were told to come back after we were married.
 Their obvious delight to have us as part of their congregation was so…endearing.
 Not.
-I mentioned in my previous post Seven Pieces Of Advice On Marriage how our first piece of pre-marriage counselling included this gem.“So, seeing as you two had sex before marriage, one of your big concerns will obviously be what other contraventions of God’s laws you are capable of breaking.
+As part of our so called Christian pre-marriage counseling, we were told such gems as, “Seeing as you two had sex before marriage, one of your big concerns will obviously be what other contraventions of God’s laws you are capable of breaking.
 Jo, are you at all concerned that Ben may have affairs because his ability to do the right thing has already been demonstrated to be so poor?”
-We didn’t get any more counselling after that.
+We didn’t get any more counseling after that.

-All of this hassle, just so we wouldn’t be living in sin.
-What do you call it when people take money for putting a young couple through that?
+All of this hassle, just so we wouldn’t be “living in sin“.
+What exactly do you call it when people take money for putting a young couple through that?

 For years I had this morbid fear that perhaps the pastor who married my husband and I had forgotten to submit the paperwork to the authorities and we’d get a letter one day to say we weren’t really married at all.
 I would lay in bed and worry about it, then one day I realised that if this were true, God already knew.
 Maybe that’s why, I reasoned, everything was always going wrong for us?
 Maybe we never had any money and fought all the time because we were still sinful in the eyes of God?